Pathé Records: Pathé cylinders and discs

 In France, Pathé became the largest and most successful distributor of cylinder records and phonographs.
 These, however, failed to make significant headway in foreign markets such as the United Kingdom and the United States where other brands were already in widespread use.
-Although Pathé cylinder records were never popular outside France, their disc records sold successfully in many foreign countries such as the United States, United Kingdom, Germany, Italy, and Russia.
+Although Pathé cylinder records were never popular outside France, their disc records had a quantifiable influence in Spanish musical realm, and sold successfully in many foreign countries such as the United States, United Kingdom, Germany, Italy, and Russia.